Improving the statistical efficiency of cross-conformal prediction: Additional experiments

-The results are reported in Table~\ref{tab:abalone}.
+The results are reported in Tables~\ref{tab:abalone5}, \ref{tab:abalone10} and \ref{tab:abalone20}.
 The coverage level for the proposed method oscillates between levels $1-2\alpha$ and $1-\alpha$.
 The smaller sets are obtained on average by the split conformal prediction with a miscoverage rate equal to $2\alpha$.
 The suggested methods improve quite significantly the performance of cross-conformal prediction in terms of set size, although the variability is generally higher.
+There is a slight decrease in the size of sets, and a slight increase in variability, of the \texttt{e} and \texttt{eu-mod-cross} methods as $K$ increases.
+The results for the split conformal conformal prediction are essentially the same for all tables as a different number of folds is applicable just for cross conformal prediction and its variants.

+\paragraph{Electricity consumption dataset.} We additionally analyze a real dataset on electricity consumption, where accurate uncertainty quantification is crucial as the supplier’s revenue depends on customer energy use.
+The dataset contains $35\, 411$ observations and $20$ covariates; $30\, 000$ observations are used for training, while the remaining ones are used for testing.
+The splitting is repeated $100$ times, and the algorithm used is a random forest (with \texttt{ntree = 100}).
+In this case, methods such as full conformal prediction or jackknife+ can be computationally expensive due to the relatively large number of observations, making sample-splitting-based methods preferable.

+The results are presented in Table \ref{tab:elec}.
+The column ``uneven split'' represents split conformal prediction, where the training set comprises a $(K-1)/K$ fraction of the data points.
+This corresponds to split conformal prediction with the same fraction of training data points used by a single round of cross conformal prediction.
+The last two columns represent cases where the p-values are combined using the Bonferroni rule at level $\alpha$ (i.e., $K\min(\mathbf p)$) or at level $2\alpha$ (i.e., $K/2\min(\mathbf p)$) rather than the simple average.
+This implies that the corresponding prediction sets have coverage at least equal to $1-\alpha$ and $1-2\alpha$, respectively.